The Service Recovery Paradox

 5. Quality of Recovery

 The recovery must noticeably exceed the customer's expectations.
-The loyalty department didn't just waive the fee; they offered me a new phone and maintained my grandfathered plan.
+The loyalty department didn't just waive the fee; they offered them a new phone and maintained their grandfathered plan.
 This overly generous solution felt real, and went beyond an apology or basic compensation.

 6. Degree of Empowerment